 Can I Call a Methadone Hotline for a Friend?

-Yes, we offer advice and information to all callers.
+Yes, our methadone hotline offers advice and information to all callers.
 If you are concerned about a friend or family member who may have developed methadone addiction, you can call the National Drug Helpline on (844) 289-0879 for support and guidance about what to do next.

 Preparing for Calling a Methadone Helpline

-Because there is a stigma attached to methadone addiction, many people are not comfortable discussing it with friends and family members.
+There is a stigma attached to methadone addiction.
+As a result, many people are not comfortable discussing their addiction with friends and family members.
 A methadone hotline is like a friend who won’t judge you or disapprove.
 However, calling a methadone hotline can be intimidating, especially if you’re doing it for the first time.
-It helps to be prepared with answers to the most common questions asked, some of which are listed below:
+It helps to be prepared with answers to the most common questions asked by the hotline operators, some of which are listed below:

-• How long have you (or has your loved one) been using methadone?
+• How long have you (or your loved one) been using methadone?

 • How often do you use methadone?